MFaarkrog/swift-snippets/README.md

 Restart Xcode and everything should be working :]

 ### Install manually :[
-Navigate to `~/Library/Developer/Xcode/UserData/CodeSnippets/` and copy-paste the snippets from the snippets directory into the folder.
-If the `CodeSnippets` folder doesn't already exist, simply create it.
+Navigate to `~/Library/Developer/Xcode/UserData/CodeSnippets/` and copy-paste the snippets from the snippets directory into the directory.
+If the `CodeSnippets` directory doesn't already exist, simply create it.

 Restart Xcode and everything should be working :]